fionarhuang/treeclimbR_article/README.md

 ### 3. AML-sim and BCR-XL-sim (in **folder** [cytof](https://github.com/fionarhuang/treeclimbR_article/tree/master/cytof))

- The semi-simulated data are firstly downloaded in the `cytof/data/` folder from `HDCytoData` using [Download.R](https://github.com/fionarhuang/treeclimbR_article/tree/master/cytof/data)
+ The semi-simulated data should be downloaded in the `cytof/data/` folder from `HDCytoData` using [Download.R](https://github.com/fionarhuang/treeclimbR_article/tree/master/cytof/data) before running the pipeline
    - AML-sim (DA folder)
       - install snakemake
       - Set directory to `DA/`